the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 There are various facets to working in a team.
 They range from functioning in a team to leading a team.
 It includes following measures that increase team cohesion like performing code reviews.

+#### Current Day Contextualization
+These skills, while already numerous are also on purpose generic.
+Concrete examples can be obtained by the outcome from the Paderborn workshop, where we asked young people of what they would liked to have learnt.
+Among the top five things mentioned were:

+- Testing.
+This task is a manifestation of the SE competencies of DOCBB and MOD since a model of the software is required in order to write good test that facilitate understanding and documentation.
+- Contributing to large projects.
+This is a topic that requires competency in SWREPOS, since projects are often on platforms like github
+, LEG, in order to understand the ramifications of sharing, DOCBB, since the contributed code has to be understood by others, and TEAM, since one is becoming part of the project depending on the involvement.
+- When or why to keep repositories private.
+This decision requires knowledge in the RC, to understand when it makes sense, USERS and TEAM in order to do accepted decisions and sometimes LEG.
+- Proper Development.
+This broad topic requires all of the SE skills.
+Of course these are the competencies that are the most fluid since they have to adapt at a high rate to the technological advancements.
+Additionally proper SE skills often require knowledge of TEAM, and PM
+- Finding a group community.
+Since this deals with software that is supposed to be used in research this requires knowledge of RC, USERS, and also NEW, in order to effectively interact with domain scientists.

 ### How much do different people need to know?
 Now that we have the different competencies, we can explore various dimensions of these competencies, depending on their circumstances.
 A strong beneficiary of specialized RSEs can also be newly formed RSE centers at research institutions.